JacobGraham02/MonsterAssault/README.md

 ### <a name="technologies_used" title="The technologies used to make this game">The technologies used to create this mobile game</a>
 <ul>
   <li>Android Studio Bumblebee | 2021.1.1 Patch 3</li>
   <li>Java 11.
-This Java version has the most features after JDK (Java Development Kit) 8, and is the 2nd most popular after the same as well.</li>
+This Java version is the most popular JDK (Java Development Kit) after JDK 8, while still providing modern programming features.</li>
   <li>LibGDX.
 This is a popular framework used specifically for Android and Desktop games created with Java.</li>
   <li>Figma.
 This is a popular UI/UX design tool used for wireframes, mockups, and other UI elements.</li>
+  <li>Photoshop.
+This is a popular design tool used primarily for image manipulation.</li>
+  <li>Github Actions.
+This enables Continuous Integration for a github repository.</li>
 </ul>

 ### <a name="where_to_download" title="Where to download this app from the Google Play Store">Where to download this game from the Google Play Store</a>